| Quality

 President, Delfini Group, LLC

-Merriman JA.
 Reader surveys help determine AFP’s direction.
+Am Fam

 3. Salpeter SR, et al. Mortality associated with hormone replacement